- 18.1 in

 Largely resident throughout North American range.
 Great-tailed Grackles at the northern edge of the range may move southward in winter, following river valleys.

 Great-tailed Grackles will take seed spread beneath feeders, often chasing off smaller birds.
 Cracked corn and milo are particular favorites.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird